Functions¶

 store_first_namesend_confirmation

-This helps the model understand when the function should be called.
+This tells the model when to call the function.

 Returns and control flow¶